RachelfromIreland/the-artful-rachel/README.md

 # User Stories
 ### First Time Visitor Goals:
-As a First Time Visitor, I want to understand the site’s main purpose at a glance, so I can learn more about the artist.
+- As a First Time Visitor, I want to understand the site’s main purpose at a glance, so I can learn more about the artist.
-As a First Time Visitor, I want the site to be easy to read and intuitive to navigate to avoid leaving because it is frustrating and instead have a pleasant user experience.
+- As a First Time Visitor, I want the site to be easy to read and intuitive to navigate to avoid leaving because it is frustrating and instead have a pleasant user experience.
-As a First Time Visitor, I want to see examples of previous artwork, so I can gauge the quality for myself before considering ordering.
+- As a First Time Visitor, I want to see examples of previous artwork, so I can gauge the quality for myself before considering ordering.

 ### Returning Visitor Goals:
-As a Returning Visitor, I want to see an easy-to-read and complete form to purchase my own custom artwork.
+- As a Returning Visitor, I want to see an easy-to-read and complete form to purchase custom artwork.
-As a Returning Visitor, I want to see information about artwork, so I can decide for myself which medium and surface I like best.
+- As a Returning Visitor, I want to see information about artwork, so I can decide for myself which medium and surface I like best.
-As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask any questions I have via email without filling in the commission form.
+- As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask any questions I have via email without filling in the commission form.
-As a Returning Visitor, I want to find links to the artist’s social media, so I can see even more up-to-date artwork.
+- As a Returning Visitor, I want to find links to the artist’s social media, so I can see even more up-to-date artwork.

 ### Frequent Visitor Goals:
-As a Frequent User, I want to be able to see updated live events and an updated gallery page showing the artist cares about the website and keeping things up to date.
+- As a Frequent User, I want to be able to see updated live events and an updated gallery page showing the artist cares about the website and keeping things up to date.

 # Features